MHaringa/insurancerating/docs/reference/merge_date_ranges.md

   A `data.frame` or `data.table`.

-- begin:
+- period_start:

-  Name of column in `df` with begin dates.
+  Character string.
+Name of the column with period start dates.

-- end:
+- period_end:

-  Name of column in `df` with end dates.
+  Character string.
+Name of the column with period end dates.

+- group_by:

+  Character vector with columns that identify the portfolio entity or rating segment within which date ranges should be merged.

-- ...:
+- aggregate_cols:

-  Names of columns in `df` used to group date ranges by.
+  Character vector with numeric columns to aggregate over merged ranges, for example premium or exposure.

-- agg_cols:
+- aggregate_fun:

-  List of columns in `df` to aggregate (default = NULL).
+  Aggregation function or function name.
+Defaults to `"sum"`.

-- agg:
+- merge_gap_days:

-  Aggregation function as character string (default = `"sum"`).
+  Non-negative whole number.
+Ranges with a gap smaller than this number of days are merged.
+Defaults to 5.

-- min.gapwidth:
+- begin, end, ..., agg_cols, agg, min.gapwidth:

-  Ranges separated by at least `min.gapwidth` days are not merged (default = 5).
+  Deprecated NSE argument names kept for backward compatibility.

 ## Value

 A `data.table` of class `"reduce"`, with attributes:

-- `begin` — name of the begin-date column
+- `begin` — name of the period-start column

-- `end` — name of the end-date column
+- `end` — name of the period-end column

 - `cols` — grouping columns

 ## Details

-This function is inspired by `IRanges::reduce()`, adapted for insurance portfolios.
+Insurance portfolio extracts often contain multiple rows for the same policy or risk because of renewals, endorsements, product changes, or short administrative gaps.
+Before calculating portfolio in/outflow, active exposure windows, or policy counts, it can be useful to reduce those rows to stable coverage intervals.

+`merge_date_ranges()` merges date ranges within each `group_by` combination.
+Ranges with a gap smaller than `merge_gap_days` are treated as one continuous interval.
+If `aggregate_cols` is supplied, those columns are aggregated over the merged interval.

 ## Author